-Area of Work Actions Measures of Success Mid Year Assessment 1.
-Ensure efficient processes which are fair to all in all aspects of complaints handling Review and improve all literature guidance to ensure they remain compliant with Best Practice.
+Area of Work Actions Measures of Success End of Year Assessment Ensure efficient processes which are fair to all in all aspects of complaints handling Review and improve all literature guidance to ensure they remain compliant with Best Practice.
 Integrate online complaints tool with ARB's internal investigations portal.
 Develop and increase the use of online feedback.
 All external facing guidance and literature is reviewed and updated as appropriate.
 Feedback is reported in an appropriate way, and demonstrable action taken in light of it where appropriate.
-Guidance is under constant review to ensure compliance with feedback, best practice and case law.
-A tone of voice review has commenced in relation to ARB's correspondence, in conjunction with other regulators and stakeholders.
-A wholesale review of guidance at all stages of the investigation process is planned as part of the section 14 review in the second half of the year.
-The Investigations Portal will be coming on line by July 2017.
-It will not be integrated with a new online complaints tool until any systems changes have been agreed following the s14 Review.
-Systems for improving online feedback will be developed in the second half of 2017.
-2. Ensure the investigations process is running smoothly and offers a fair process to all.
+Guidance has been constantly reviewed throughout the year to ensure compliance with feedback, best practice and case law; it has been amended as necessary, and will be reviewed again comprehensively following the conclusion of the section 14 review.
+A Tone of Voice Review was undertaken in relation to ARB's general correspondence, in conjunction with a group of key stakeholders1.
+Results of the review will include an ARB style guide, a redraft of templated letters, and updated guidance.
+Results will be reported to the Board.
+A wholesale review of guidance at all stages of the investigation process is taking place as part of the section 14 review.
+The Review is due to run into next year and changes will be completed by the end of 2018.
+Acquiring good quality feedback continues to be a challenge, inasmuch as separating views on the process from views on the result.
+Further on-line responses have been developed, and ideas for improvement into this area will continue into 2018.

+1 Architects Benevolent Society, the General Medical Council, the Royal College of Veterinary Surgeons and the Chartered Institute of Personnel Development

+Area of Work Actions Measures of Success End of Year Assessment 2.
+Ensure the investigations process is running smoothly and offers a fair process to all.
 Ensure that the Investigations Panel and Professional Conduct Committee are adequately resourced and trained in best practice.
-The Investigations Oversight Committee is provided with appropriate information and maintains strategic overview of 80% of Investigations Panel decisions are reached within 12 weeks.
+The Investigations Oversight Committee is provided with appropriate information and maintains strategic overview of ARB's investigation processes.
+Outdated Professional Standards database and IT system are replaced by a fit for purpose system.
+80% of Investigations Panel decisions are reached within 12 weeks.
 80% of Third Party Reviews find no further action to be taken.
 No findings of 'no case to answer' at the PCC or adverse findings by Judicial Review.
-No successful appeals against PCC The membership of the Investigations Pool has been refreshed and extended; performance has been exceeding KPIs.
-The Investigations Panel and Professional Conduct Committee have been trained, with further training planned throughout 2017.
+No successful appeals against PCC decisions.
+A fully operational and paperless IT system for investigations is put in place.
+The membership of the Investigations Pool has been refreshed and extended; in excess of 83% of decisions are being reached within the 12 week target.
+84% of Third Party Reviews have resulted in no further action to be taken.
 There has been one finding of no-case to answer at the PCC.
-A paperless investigations system will be in place from late July.

-Section C - Maintaining the Standards of Conduct and Practice of Architects
+There have been no successful judicial reviews or statutory appeals against any decision by ARB.
+The Investigations Pool and Professional Conduct Committee were trained regularly (e.g. in unconscious bias, seriousness, the planning process, case law).
+The paperless investigations IT system has been initially piloted, but then removed from the process pending further software testing.
+That testing continues, but the objective was not delivered by year end.